SAP-samples/cap-service-integration-codejam/exercises/12-extend-fiori-ui-with-annotations/README.md

 ## Add customer ID to the General Information section of the object page

-In this SAP Fiori elements object page you can see a field group titled "General Information".
+In this SAP Fiori elements object page you can see a field group titled "General Information" containing the "Urgency", "Status" and "Type" fields.

 Let's have the customer ID show up here.
 This customization relates to our incidents service (and not directly to the remote service), so it makes sense to add the required annotation in the `srv/mashup.cds` file, in the service layer.